theezak/algorithms/Longest Common Subsequence of two arrays.md

 ## Dynamic programming solution

 There is however also a dynamic programming solution.
-The dynamic programming solution requires additional space (matrix of MxN) to store the values needed for computation.
-Thus an additional requirement is to minimize the storage requirement.
+The straight-forward dynamic programming solution requires additional space (matrix of MxN) to store the values needed for computation, but this can be improved upon.
+Thus an additional requirements is to use minimal space.

 The idea to compute function l row by row is formalized as follows: we introduce an integer array h\[0...N], integer m and accompanying invariants:<br />
 P<sub>0</sub>: h = l&#8729;m (i.e. &forall;i : 0&le;i&le;N: h&#8729;i = l&#8729;m&#8729;i))<br/>